 Gilbert White (2004) The Illustrated Natural History of Selborne

 First published in 1789, this is a collection of letters written by the Reverend White to the naturalists Thomas Pennant and Daines Barrington.
 This edition includes reproductions of contemporary illustrations, but omits the second part of the original book which details the antiquities of Selborne (an account of the local history).
 White’s style of writing is idiosyncratic and archaic but is a joy to read, with beautifully detailed observations of the local wildlife.
-He obviously had a good ear too, with many descriptions of the local soundscape and details of particular species – even noting the pitch of owl hoots, for example.
+He obviously had a good ear too – describing the local soundscape and details of particular species, even noting the pitch of owl hoots.
 White’s approach – a focused observation of a local habitat – set the example for subsequent nature writing and ecological study, and his influence is recognised by many including Deakin, Macfarlane, David Attenborough and Chris Watson.